 Spring is a perfect time for wildlife viewing here in Big Bear too.
 Hike any trail or just sit on the deck of your cabin, and you may spy a newborn fawn and doe nibbling on those new spring buds, and of course squirrels, chipmunks, and raccoons are always around.
 Mountain lion, bobcats, coyotes, gray fox, and black bears tend to try to stay away from humans, but you may spot one, especially at dusk or dawn.
 Just stay calm, stay back and enjoy your sighting of these usually shy, beautiful creatures.
 Just remember when bears (and other hibernating creatures) emerge from their dens in spring, they’re hungry, cranky, and may be protecting new cubs.
 And keep an eye for rattlesnakes and other snakes as you hike along woody, rocky trails.
 Like us, they enjoy sunning themselves on the warm rocks, and may be a bit sluggish after their winter sleep.
 They’ll want to avoid you, but they’re still dangerous when threatened (or accidentally stepped on).

 Spring in Big Bear

 The list of wonderful Big Bear spring activities to enjoy the outdoors as the weather starts to warm up is full.
-Whether you want to spend your days hiking through the San Bernardino National Forest, or out enjoying some Big Bear Lake spring activities, we have vacation cabins that will be perfect for your stay here in Big Bear.
+Whether you want to spend your days hiking through the San Bernardino National Forest, or out enjoying some Big Bear Lake spring activities, we have west area cabins in Big Bear Lake, CA, that will be perfect for your stay here in Big Bear.
 Give us a call today!